arnaud-lb/vim-php-namespace/README.markdown

 or

     ctags -R --PHP-kinds=+cf

+#### Traits

+ctags doesn't indexes [traits](http://php.net/traits) by default, you have to add a `--regex-php` option to index them:

+    ctags -R --PHP-kinds=+cf --regex-php=/^[ \t]*trait[ \t]+([a-z0_9_]+)/\1/t,traits/i

+#### Automatically updating tags

-The [AutoTags](http://www.vim.org/scripts/script.php?script_id=1343) plugin can update the tag file every time you modify or create a file under vim.
+The [AutoTags](http://www.vim.org/scripts/script.php?script_id=1343) plugin can update the tags file every time a file is created or modified under vim.

+To keep updates fast, AutoTags won't operate if the tags file exceeds 7MB.
+To avoid exceeding this limit on projects with many dependencies, use a separate tags file for dependencies:

+    # dependencies tags file (index only the vendor directory, and save tags in ./tags.vendors)
+    ctags -R --PHP-kinds=+cf -f tags.vendors vendor

+    # project tags file (index only src, and save tags in ./tags; AutoTags will update this one)
+    ctags -R --PHP-kinds=+cf src

+Do not forget to load both files in vim:

+    " ~/.vimrc
+    set tags+=./tags.vendors,tags.vendors

 ### Key mappings